pminasandra/bout-duration-distributions/README.md

 different mammals have decreasing hazard rates for all behavioural states.
 We also show that all bout duration distributions are near power-law or truncated power-law types.
+Furthermore, we show that the memory of a time-series of behavior decays as a power-law up to a point (around 1000-3000 s), after which it changes to a more typical exponential decay.

 We use the module [`powerlaw`](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0085777)